-After Akbar regained the possession of the monument in the year 1556, he decided to rebuild it with red sandstones, an element characteristic to his architectural taste.
+After Akbar regained possession of the monument in the year 1556, he decided to rebuild it with red sandstones, an element characteristic of his architectural taste.

 It was in the reign of his grandson, Shah Jahan that the fort underwent modifications and took its current form to become one of the most visited tourist places in Agra.
 In the early 17th century, the fort was captured by the Maratha Empire.
 The later years witnessed numerous changes in ownership of the fort, mostly the Maratha emperors and their opponents including Mughals.

 In 1761, the Marathas were defeated by Ahmad Shah Durrani, and the fort became the residence for the Durrani dynasty until 1785.
 In the year 1785, the Agra Fort was recaptured by the Marathas under the leadership of Mahadji Shinde.
 Later the Marathas lost the fort to Britishers in the Anglo-Maratha war.
 However, after the independence of India in 1947, the fort was handed over to the government of India.

 Taj Mahal is an ivory-white marble mausoleum built on the banks of the Yamuna river is the most beautiful place to visit near Agra Fort.
 Built-in the memory of Shah Jahan’s favorite wife, Mumtaz Mahal, it houses the tombs of both Shah Jahan and Mumtaz Mahal.
 In 1983, the Taj Mahal was designated as a UNESCO World Heritage Site for being the Jewel of Muslim art in India and one of the universally admired masterpieces of the world's heritage.